Leonard Firestone: Philanthropy

 Firestone was a contributor to charities and served as president of the trustees of the University of Southern California and president of the World Affairs Council of L.A.
 He was a board member of several organizations.

 Firestone took a particular interest in charities associated with alcohol abuse, and was cofounder of the Betty Ford Center in 1982.
 He was also director of the National Council of Alcoholism and also the Eisenhower Medical Center.
 Firestone also served on the advisory board of the ABC Recovery Center and was a major contributor to the expansion at the ABC Center.

 Personal life

 In 1932, he married Polly Curtis, granddaughter of journalist and diplomat William Eleroy Curtis.
-They had three children, including Brooks Firestone and Kimball Firestone, who owned Firestone's Culinary Tavern in Frederick, Maryland.
+They had three children, including Kimball Firestone and Brooks Firestone, who owned Firestone's Culinary Tavern in Frederick, Maryland.
 Polly died in 1965 of cancer.
 He then married Barbara Knickerbocker Heatley on March 4, 1966.
 She died in 1985 of cancer as well.
 He married Caroline Hudson Lynch on January 11, 1987, the daughter of the owner of Oklahoma Ada and Atoka Railroad and former spouse to Edmund Lynch, whose father co-founded Merrill Lynch.
 His grandson is reality TV personality Andrew Firestone.
 Leonard Firestone was buried at Columbiana Cemetery in Columbiana, Ohio.